elatov/puppet/apache/README.md

 Default: 'On'.

+##### `use_canonical_name`

+Controls Apache's [`UseCanonicalName`][] directive which controls how Apache handles self-referential URLs.
+If not specified, this parameter omits the declaration from the server's configuration and uses Apache's default setting of 'off'.

+Values: 'On', 'on', 'Off', 'off', 'DNS', 'dns'.

+Default: `undef`.

 ##### `use_systemd`

 Controls whether the systemd module should be installed on Centos 7 servers, this is especially useful if using custom-built RPMs.